Light Emitting Diode

 The construction of a Light Emitting Diode (LED) typically includes the following main components:

-- Lead frame: The lead frame is the metallic structure that connects the anode and cathode of the LED to external electrical connections.
-The lead frame is typically made of a conductive material such as aluminum or copper.
+• Lead frame: The lead frame is the metallic structure that connects the anode and cathode of the LED to external electrical connections.
+The lead frame is typically made of a conductive material such as aluminium or copper.

 Light Emitting Diode Working Principle